mcp-stata

 Overview

-Connects AI assistants to a local Stata installation for executing commands, inspecting data, exporting graphics, and programmatically verifying results.
+Connects AI agents to a local Stata installation for executing commands, analyzing data, generating visualizations, and inspecting results.

 Installation